Remembrance

 Day - October, 4th Thursday

-The history and traditions of this
+The history and traditions of Canada's Thanksgiving

 holiday are very much the same as those celebrated

-this more northerly land.
+this more northerly nation.

 Remembrance